This is an archived issue of our Almanac.com Companion email newsletter.

 Autumnal Equinox 2020: The First Day of Fall

 In 2020, the autumnal equinox—also called the September equinox or fall equinox—arrives on Tuesday, September 22.
 Fall begins in the Northern Hemisphere and spring begins in the Southern Hemisphere.
-Why do we mark the equinox?
-Here’s all you need to know!
+Read about the signs of fall and the ways we mark...

 Time to plant your hyacinth bulbs!
 September and October for the North while October and November are best for the South.
 The hole should be 6 to 8 inches deep and 4 to 6 inches apart.
 Water after planting.

 Making homemade applesauce is so easy and takes just minutes—and then you can preserve your fall apples by canning your applesauce in a water bath canner for year-round deliciousness.